 A simple example

-- If the Independent contractor’s arrangement is for 58 percent of the collections to come to the therapist, this plan equals
+- If the Independent contractor’s arrangement is for 57.65 percent of the collections to come to the therapist, this plan equals

-Tax wise, these are roughly equal deals.
+In others words, taxwise these are equal deals.

 Recognizing how taxes are handled allows us to compare independent contractors and employees.

 The exact split may have to do with regional differences as well as various incentives that employers build into their formulas.
-In the practice I owned, we had a set of graduating percentages that gave busier and more experienced clinicians a great percentage of collections.
+In the practice I owned, we had a set of graduating percentages that gave busier and more experienced clinicians a greater portion of collections.

 - What kind of reputation does the organization have in the community?
 This can have enormous ramifications for how easy it will be for you to build a solid reputation in the community.